Subscribe to our free daily newsletter for the latest headlines from the right curated to inform mainstream audiences.

 The Truth Revolt is a project of the David Horowitz Freedom Center, a conservative think tank.
 A core belief of the Center is that the political left has declared war on America and its constitutional system, and is willing to collaborate with America’s enemies abroad and criminals at home to bring America down.
 The Center also believes in the threat from the enemy within, a fifth column force that was steadily expanding its influence within the Democratic Party.
 Truth Revolt is devoted to exposing what it perceives to be liberal bias in the media.
 It was founded in 2013 and ceased operations in 2018.

 Twitchy was founded in 2012 by conservative commentator and Fox News contributor Michelle Malkin, who also founded Hot Air.
 Both websites are part of Salem Communications.
 Malkin is the author of several conservative-leaning books including "Sold Out: How High-Tech Billionaires & Bipartisan Beltway Crapweasels Are Screwing America's Best & Brightest Workers."
 Twitchy describes itself as "a ground-breaking social media curation site powered by a kinetic staff of social media junkies.
 We mine Twitter to bring you 'who said what' in U.S. politics, global news, sports, entertainment, media, and breaking news 24/7."

-The Examiner is a conservative DC-based website and weekly magazine, which is part of Clarity Media.
+The Washington Examiner is a conservative DC-based website and weekly magazine, which is part of Clarity Media (owned The Weekly Standard, which folded in December 2018).
 When conservative owner Philip Anschutz relaunched the media outlet in its current form in 2013, he envisioned a right-leaning competitor to The Washington Post.
+When sister publication The Weekly Standard folded in December 2018, subscriptions to the magazine were converted to subscriptions to The Washington Examiner’s magazine.

 Conservative political blogger and former John McCain deputy communications director Michael Goldfarb co-founded The Washington Free Beacon in 2012.

 First published in 1995 by News Corporation, The Weekly Standard was once considered a leading magazine of conservative opinion and ideas.
 Contributing writers include P.J.
 O’Rourke, David Frum and Brit Hume.
-The media outlet ceased operations in December 2018.
+The media outlet ceased operations in December 2018 (see Wall Street Journal article).